 HSC section 17958.12, subdivision (b), also requires HCD to propose the adoption of a building standard to the California Building Standards Commission (CBSC) to authorize enforcing agencies to determine the date of construction of existing residential units which lack issued building permits and to issue retroactive building permits based on the building standards in effect at the time of the determined original construction.
 The proposed amendment has no fiscal impact pursuant to CCR, title 1, section 100, "Changes Without Regulatory Effect."
 The statute has been effective since January 1, 2019, and the statute also recognizes current ongoing local practices related to issuance of retroactive permits addressing non-permitted structures.
 (Retroactive permits are sometimes referred to as "after-the-fact" or "as-built" permits or permits based on use of alternate materials and methods of construction.)
-The intent of HCD's initial proposal was to clarify the use of retroactive permits but did not require that a retroactive permit be issued or additional compliance beyond the statute.
-HCD has considered comments from the Code Advisory Committee of March 4, 2020, and from CALBO's State Code Committee on March 13, 2020, and now proposes a "pointer" to HSC section 17958.12.
-This provides a reference to the legislative findings and intent related to the use of retroactive permits and recognition of local enforcing agency authority to issue retroactive permits.
+HCD's proposed regulations clarify the use of retroactive permits but does not require a retroactive permit be issued or additional compliance beyond the statute.